MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 ### Deleting personal data

-After data is deleted from a connected cloud application, Microsoft Cloud App Security will automatically delete the copy of the data within 2 years.
+After data is deleted from a connected cloud application, Cloud App Security will automatically delete the copy of the data within 2 years.

 ### Exporting personal data

-Microsoft Cloud App Security provides you with the ability to [export](activity-filters.md#export) to CSV all user activity and security alert information.
+Cloud App Security provides you with the ability to [export](activity-filters.md#export) to CSV all user activity and security alert information.

 ## Security